logan-connolly/portfolio-posts/posts/german_election_2017/readme.md

   geom_jitter(colour="lightgrey") +
   geom_boxplot(aes(colour=Party), alpha=0.8) +
-  ggtitle("Percentage of Votes among Districts by Party", "Each point ist the % of the district that voted for a particular party") + xlab("") + ylab("") + scale_color_manual(values=party_colors) + hrbrthemes::theme_ipsum_rc() +
+  ggtitle("Percentage of Votes among Districts by Party", "Each point is the % of the district that voted for a particular party") + xlab("") + ylab("") + scale_color_manual(values=party_colors) + hrbrthemes::theme_ipsum_rc() +